Interested in starting a similar book club of your own? Here's how I do it:

 - Once I have the list, I use a combination of the library website, Amazon, and the publishing house's website to check to be sure the books fit our criteria for the month.

-- Once the books have all arrived, I check them out and (before the meeting) try to find out who edited them using a combination of Google searches, SCBWI resources, and author notes or dedications in the books themselves.
+- When the books have all arrived, I check them out and (before the meeting) try to find out who edited them using a combination of Google searches, SCBWI resources, and author notes or dedications in the books themselves.

 - For each book, I make note of the editor (if possible) and year of publication on a little piece of scrap paper and stick it inside the book.